apache/flink-web/_posts/2020-05-25-flink-on-zeppelin.md

   twitter: "zjffdu"
 ---

-The latest release of Apache Zeppelin comes with a redesigned interpreter for Apache Flink (version Flink 1.10+ is only supported moving forward) that allows developers and data engineers to use Flink directly on Zeppelin notebooks for interactive data analysis.
+The latest release of [Apache Zeppelin](https://zeppelin.apache.org/) comes with a redesigned interpreter for Apache Flink (version Flink 1.10+ is only supported moving forward) that allows developers to use Flink directly on Zeppelin notebooks for interactive data analysis.
 In this post, we explain how the Flink interpreter in Zeppelin works, and provide a tutorial for running Streaming ETL with Flink on Zeppelin.

 # The Flink Interpreter in Zeppelin 0.9